×

 Summary: If you're planning a move to Turkmenistan, here are 10 things expats living there wish they had known before moving to Turkmenistan.

 Welcome to the land of the Karakum Desert, ancient cities, and the famous Akhal-Teke horses.
 If you're considering a move to Turkmenistan, there are a few things you should know before packing your bags.
 This Central Asian country offers a unique blend of history and modernity, but it also comes with its own set of challenges and cultural nuances.
-Here are ten essential tips to help you prepare for your new adventure as an expat in Turkmenistan.
+Here are 10 essential tips to help you prepare for your new adventure as an expat in Turkmenistan.

 1. Visa and Residence Permit Requirements

-3. The Housing Market
+3. Housing and Accommodation

 4. Cultural Sensitivity and Local Laws

-8. Internet Access and Censorship
+9. Internet Access and Censorship

 About the Author